VenaGe89/VenaGe89/README.md

 Swedish teacher who got into programming in 2020 Sufficient knowledge in Python and C#
-Currently working on application suitable for upper secondary school
+Currently working on applications suitable for upper secondary school